-The 2011 Duff & Phelps Risk Premium Report includes data available through December 31, 2010, and should be used for calendar year 2011 valuations (1996-2010 versions of the Report are available through our Distributors, as listed below).
+The 2012 Duff & Phelps Risk Premium Report includes data available through December 31, 2011, and should be used for calendar year 2012 valuations.
+Archived versions of the Risk Premium Report (1996-2011) are available through our Distributors (see purchasing information below).

 Who Should Use the Duff & Phelps Risk Premium Report

-The Risk Premium Report is designed to assist financial professionals in estimating the cost of equity capital ("cost of equity", or "COE") for a subject company.
-The risk premia calculated in the Report can be used to develop levered and unlevered COE estimates using both the build-up method and the Capital Asset Pricing Model (CAPM).
+The Duff & Phelps Risk Premium Report is designed to assist financial professionals in estimating the cost of equity capital ("cost of equity", or "COE") for a subject company.
+3 The risk premia and size premia published in the Risk Premium Report can be used to develop levered and unlevered COE estimates using both the build-up method and the Capital Asset Pricing Model (CAPM).

 - Corporate finance officers for pricing or evaluating mergers and acquisitions, raising private or public equity, property taxation, and stakeholder disputes.